stephentab/CPADS-Project/README.md

 # Canadian Postsecondary Education Alcohol and Drug Use Analysis

 ## Overview
 This project analyzes the Canadian Postsecondary Alcohol and Drug Survey (CPADS) 2021-2022 Public Use Microdata File (PUMF), which contains responses from 40,931 post-secondary students across Canada on substance use, health, and demographics.
-The dataset with 394 variables was processed to extract key insights on alcohol, cannabis, and vaping use, segmented by demographics like gender, ethnicity, and age.
+The dataset with 394 variables was processed to extract key insights on alcohol, cannabis, and vaping use, segmented by demographics like gender and age.
 The project demonstrates end-to-end data engineering and analysis skills, including data extraction, cleaning, database management, and visualization.
 The final report can be viewed [here](https://app.powerbi.com/view?r=eyJrIjoiM2RmMjQ3ZTEtZTVmOS00ZGU4LThiMTItYjkxMDRkZDMyOTE1IiwidCI6ImRmMTRiMmViLTI4MGMtNGUzZi1iMWJlLWVhMWY0NDVlNzljNiJ9).
+The public dataset is available on the Government of Canada Open Government site located at this [link](https://open.canada.ca/data/en/dataset/736fa9b2-62e4-4e31-aea4-51869605b363).

+## Table of Contents
+-Overview
+-Key technologies used
+-Preliminary Steps
+    -Data Aquisition
+    -Initial Data Exploration
+-Extraction, Transformation and Loading (ETL)
+    -Codebook Extraction
+    -Database Setup in SSMS
+    -Variable Selection
+    -SQL View Creation
+    -Power BI Integration
+-Visualization

-### Key technologies used:
+## Key technologies used

 - Python: Initial data exploration and PDF parsing attempts.
 - SQL Server Management Studio (SSMS): Data loading, schema design, and view creation.